Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

         - Add username, password and URL

 #### (Optionl) Remove needed capability to test error scenario
-Remove Crossplane capability from the Cluster Group: if not choosing it the bitnami package will fail
+Remove Crossplane capability from the Cluster Group: if not choosing it the bitnami package will fail:
 	- When that capability deployment fails, space scheduling will stay in WARNING
 	- Once you add crossplane, bitnami package will reconcyle.
 	- After that Space should go ready after ....
 1 or 2 minutes

 ## Create a TKGS cluster in your Cluster Group
+Official pubic documentation pending

+Access the GUI: `Infrastructure > Kuberentes Clusters > Clusters > Add Cluster > Create Tanzu Kubernetes Grid Cluster`.

 #### understand how it's onboarded to the Platform

 ## Create Availability Targets